HeartWise-AI/DeepRV_Docker/README.md

 ## 📄 Usage
 1. Prepare your input csv file with the following columns: `FileName`, `Outcome`, `Split`, `Examen_ID` (see inputs/data_rows_template.csv for reference)
-   - Note that the `Examen_ID` column is optional for video-based metrics computation, but it is mendatory for examen-based metrics computation
+   - Note that the `Examen_ID` column is optional for video-based metrics computation, but it is mandatory for examen-based metrics computation
 2. Prepare you pipeline configuration file (see heartwise.config for reference) - **Recommended to use default config and change only the necessary parameters**
    - `model_device`: GPU device to use for inference (e.g. `cuda:0` or `cuda:1`)
    - `data_path`: Path to the input csv file **without the filename**